Do Your Children Have Enough Playtime?Sallie Borrink

 Recess and Homeschooling

 But in our push to make sure we complete our homeschool curriculum and that our children get the best education possible, it is easy to find ourselves cutting into their free playtime a bit more each week.
 We’re tempted to think that it’s more important for our child to practice his math facts (again) than it is to run around outside and build a snow fort or treehouse.
+Many adult dating sites don’t offer these extras and can be quite bare bones.
+While you can easily hookup with someone using a free service like Plenty of fish, these apps don’t provide you with the communications tools you need.
+Moreover, there is often little amateur personals or no variety on these casual dating sites.
+Local hookups, on the other hand, provide you with a greater range of singles to choose from and are hosted on high traffic sites.

 Some people might even take away playtime as a consequence for not completing schoolwork in a timely manner.
 While at first glance it seems reasonable, it probably backfires for many families because play is a necessity.